AdobeDocs/experience-platform.en/help/landing/workflows.md

 ## [!UICONTROL Data ingestion]

 The **[!UICONTROL Map CSV to XDM schema]** workflow lets you upload and convert a CSV file to an Experience Data Model (XDM) schema format.
-More information about this workflow can be found in the [mapping a CSV file to an XDM schema tutorial](../ingestion/tutorials/map-a-csv-file.md).
+More information about this workflow can be found in the tutorial on [mapping a CSV file to an XDM schema](../ingestion/tutorials/map-a-csv-file.md).

 The **[!UICONTROL Create dataset from schema]** workflow lets you create a new dataset from a registered XDM schema.
 More information about this workflow can be found in the [datasets user guide](../catalog/datasets/user-guide.md#schema).